xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/testops-integration/private-domains/beta-switch-testcloud-tunnel-on.png" width=100% alt="test run types page run with testcloud successfully">

-5. Select the OS and browsers in the **TestCloud** section, then click **Schedule**.
+5. Select the OS and browsers in the **TestCloud** section.

+    > Notes:
+    >
+    > Make sure the Kobiton integration is disabled by turning the **Kobiton** toggle off in the advanced settings.
+See: [Advanced settings](https://docs.katalon.com/katalon-analytics/docs/create-plan.html#advanced-settings).

+6. Click **Schedule**.

-	You will be directed to the **Test Run Types** page, where you can see the newly-added TestCloud Test Environment.
+	You will be directed to the **Test Run List** page, where you can see the newly-added TestCloud Test Environment.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-testcloud/testops-integration/private-domains/beta-testcloud-tunnel-icon-in-test-run-types-page.png" width=100% alt="testcloud tunnel icon in test run types page">

-    You still need to activate the TestCloud Tunnel to start the test execution.
+7. Follow the guideline to configure TestCloud Tunnel.

-### Configure the TestCloud Tunnel
+### Configure TestCloud Tunnel

 > Notes:
 >
 > For detailed information on TestCloud Tunnel and how to utilize it, see [TestCloud Tunnel](https://docs.katalon.com/katalon-testcloud/docs/testcloud-tunnel.html).

-After scheduling your test runs using a TestCloud Tunnel, you need to activate this TestCloud Tunnel to start test executions in private domains.
+After scheduling your test runs using TestCloud Tunnel, you need to activate this tunnel to start test executions in private domains.

 Follow these steps: